Skip to main content

 });

-// ❌ Cannot set on client - throws error
+// ❌ Cannot set on client - produces no-op

 // gameState.set({ phase: "ended" });